andersonopt/website/content/blog/product-release-notes-8-7-20.md

 ### Large Parcel Search

-In order to search for parcels across a very large geographic area (e.g. a large line or sub project), we have to split up the search area into smaller sections for ReportAll (our parcel data provider ) to process.

-This new 'large parcel search' task automatically breaks up large search areas so that you can successfully search for parcels, even on very large projects.
+The new 'large parcel search' task allows you to search for parcels even across large geographic areas with many lines and substations

 * To pull up the large parcel search task, left-click the orange buffer polygon on the map (created in the previous step).
 * Click Run Task > Project Tasks > Large Parcel Search

 ![](/images/large_parcel_search_task-1.png)

 * In the modal, enter the minimum acreage (lot size) per parcel.
 * Click 'Get Count' to see the max number of parcels that meet this criteria.

 ![](/images/largeparcelsearch_getcount.png)